ymao21/Slacker/README.md

     lsof -i:5000

-(5000 is the port number) to check what is occupying the port, then using the below command to clear port
+(5000 is the port number) to check what is occupying the port, use the below command to clear the port

     sudo kill -9 (PID number)